 The Denver Museum of Nature & Science features dioramas and other exhibits about the natural world that children can enjoy.
 The Discovery Zone on Level 2 of the museum is aimed toward children ages 3 - 5 with toys, hands-on learning and scheduled story times.
-The Discovery Zone is open every day from 9 a.m. - 5 p.m.
+The Discovery Zone is open every day from 9 a.m. to 5 p.m.
 The museum also is home to an IMAX theater, planetarium and kid-friendly snack bar.

 Cherry Creek Mall Indoor Playground - Free

 The indoor playground features dinosaurs that children can climb on while parents watch from the sidelines.
 The playground is free, and can get crowded on the weekends.
 Toddlers and younger children abound during the weekdays, while it's a mix of toddlers and older children on the weekends.
-Strollers must be parked outside the boundaries of the playground, and children have to remove their shoes.Continue to 5 of 10 below.
+Strollers must be parked outside the boundaries of the playground, and children have to remove their shoes.

 The Denver Public Library offers free story times for children, as well as arts and crafts programs, at most locations.
 "Book Babies" is geared for newborns through two-year-olds, while "Preschool Storytime" is aimed at two-year-olds to five-year-olds.
 Check with your local branch for times.
 The programs are usually held in meeting rooms separated from regular library-goers.

 The Butterfly Pavilion in Westminster, Colo., showcases tropical butterflies in a rainforest habitat.
 Creepy crawly creatures on display also include a tarantula and inhabitants of tide pools such as horseshoe crabs.
+Children ages 3 and up can hold Rosie the Tarantula.
 Children can learn about insects in the order Lepidoptera, which is the scientific name for butterflies.
 There are also nature trails and picnic tables outside, but no food is sold on the premises.

 The Mordecai Children's Garden grows atop the parking garage of the Denver Botanic Gardens.
 The rooftop garden allows children to dig in the dirt and splash in a man-made creek during the summer.
 Designed with young gardeners in mind, the children's garden also features a pint-sized store with plastic fruit and vegetables.
 During weekday mornings, the Mordecai Children's Garden also holds story time and hands-on activities at the Exploration Station.

 The Denver Art Museum features inventive play areas for children, but younger children may still find a challenge go through the museum without trying to touch the artwork.
 The bridge between the North Building and new Frederic C. Hamilton Building features tables for parents who want to bring lunch, as there is not a snack bar geared toward children.
-The museum's Palettes restaurant is a fine-dining establishment and not suitable for most young children.Continue to 9 of 10 below.
+The museum's Palettes restaurant is a fine-dining establishment and not suitable for most young children.

 The Downtown Aquarium provides a refreshing look at underwater creatures in a rare opportunity for a landlocked state.
 Children can marvel at the glow-in-the-dark jellyfish or learn about native freshwater species in Colorado.
 Hand-on exhibits include petting stingrays.
 The seafood restaurant onsite is a fine-dining establishment rather than one that caters to children.

 Volunteer Fire Fighters Park - Free

 Children can enjoy several top-notch playgrounds in the Denver metro area, including the Volunteer Fire Fighters Park in Arvada, Colo.
 The park features playground equipment designed to resemble fire trucks, complete with bells to ring.
-The only damper to the fun at the 11.5-acre park located at 8351 Club Crest Dr.?
-There are no restroom facilities in the park.
+The only damper to the fun at the 11.5-acre park located at 8351 Club Crest Dr. There are no restroom facilities in the park.